dolgovd/python/README.md

 9. **Fina a Person** allows to find users accounts in popular social networks.
 Existing project *blackbird* is used for running the service
 10. **Face Recognition** allows to detect faces in video stream.
 Connected devices or video file can be used as input
 11. **Image Downloader** allows to download images from the Interner in automated manner based on selected parameters as resolution, license type, etc.
+12. **YouTube Downloader** allows to download video from YouTube in automated mananger, *pytube* library is used

 # SQL
 Folder includes SQL projects created in scope of self-learning